syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ## Change tab index by programmatically

-By using [SetTabPosition](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetTabPosition.html) function of DockingManager, we can set tab position for a control which is passed as its argument.
+By using the [SetTabPosition](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetTabPosition.html) function of docking manager, you can set the tab position of the control, which is passed as its argument.

 {% tabs %}